This is one question I frequently get asked by clients in anticipation of an upcoming trip.

 - Packets of nut butter – peanut, almond, and cashew are all available and come in snack size servings perfect for travel.

-- Bars – these are ones I don’t like people to eat regularly but there are a few on my approved list – see this past blog.
-I also recently discovered a few new ones that are now available at Whole Foods and have great ingredients.
-My favorite is the GoodOnYaBar – I liked the peanut butter honey the best and the peanut butter dark chocolate the second best.
-The other new bar I found is called Rise and only the Almond Honey is on my list.
+- Bars – these are ones I don?t like people to eat regularly but there are a few on my approved list ? see this past blog.
+The new bar I found is called Rise and the protein ones are good and have minimal ingredients.

 - On the Plane – for the first few hours you are gone bringing a few pieces of fruit, some carrots, a container of tuna or egg salad (and a little ice to keep with it), and some sliced cheese all works well.